PintolabMSSM/isoPropeller-annotate/README.md

 * **{prefix}_stats_novelgene-overlaps-reclassify.txt**

 ### 03_isoform_counts
-This task is a stub from the equivalent NIAP_merge.pl.
-Since the count matrix is provided as an input to the sm_post-niap-merge pipeline we simply copy the count matrix file here.
+Since the count matrix is provided as an input to the isoPropeller-collapse pipeline we simply copy the count matrix file here.
 ### 04_isoform_terminal_exons_in_segdups
 This pipeline task evaluates whether there are isoforms who have one, two, three, or four terminal exons mapping in a segmental duplication and where the terminal intron spans one or more other genes.
 These isoforms are candidates for potentially mis-mapped terminal exons due to segmental duplications, which can cause spurious gene fusions / read-through annotations.
 The task produces the following outputs: